Daniel-Amas/Daniel-Amas/README.md

 # Hey There!
 I'm Daniel Amas

-I am a passionate and aspiring software engineering student with a keen interest in web development and technologies such as React, MongoDB, and Python.
+I am a passionate and aspiring software engineering student with a keen interest in web development and its related technologies such as React, Node.js, MongoDB, and Python.
 While I also have experience in C++ and Java, my primary focus lies in building dynamic and responsive web applications.

 ## Contact Info
 * LinkedIn: [Daniel Amas](linkedin.com/in/daniel-amas)